 The outcome of an administrative hearing depends on your driving history in Meramec Township and across Missouri:

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Meramec Township, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Meramec Township, MO after 30 days.

 Securing a Limited Driving Privilege (Hardship License) in Meramec Township, MO